larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Scope and Responsibilities

-This policy applies to all IETF fora, both present and future, including, but not limited to, mailing lists, chat channels, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.
+This policy applies to all public IETF fora, both present and future, including, but not limited to, mailing lists, chat groups, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

 Different people have different responsibilities.

-Participants are always expected to behave in a manner as discussed in
+**Participants** should always behave in a manner discussed in
 {{genphil}}.
 They are also encouraged to report inappropriate behavior directed at them or someone else to an administrator of the respective forum **and** the moderators.

-Administrators are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
+**Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
 For a Working Group, the chairs should perform moderation in a way that obviates the need for moderator team involvement.

-Moderators are responsible for establishing processes to address moderation needs across all IETF fora, both present and future.
-Moderators are expected to be a resource that the community can use to address problematic contributions.
+**Moderators** are responsible for establishing processes to address moderation needs across all IETF fora, both present and future.
+They are a resource that the community can use to address problematic contributions.

 Moderators may take actions when administrators do not respond to